arturpescador/particle-filter-object-tracking/README.md

-In this practical work was implemented particle filter-based single object tracking approach based on the "color-based probabilistic tracking".

 # Practical Work

 Practical work conducted in the 3D Vision and Video course during the academic year 2022/2023 at Télécom Paris, focusing on Particle Filter based on the color-based probabilistic tracking.